Photo by muratart/Shutterstock

-This week, Delta announced that it would offset the emissions for all of its April 22 flights into and out of New York, Boston, Seattle, Los Angeles, Raleigh-Durham, and Atlanta, the equivalent of more than 300,000 fliers.
-On Monday alone, it pledged to purchase nearly 50,000 carbon offsets.
-The sponsored offsets went to the Conservation Coast, a network of protected areas on Guatemala’s Caribbean coast, where projects include reducing deforestation, increasing biodiversity, fostering eco-tourism, and engaging local communities.
+Last April, Delta announced that it would offset the emissions for all of its April 22 (Earth Day) flights into and out of New York, Boston, Seattle, Los Angeles, Raleigh–Durham, and Atlanta—the equivalent of more than 300,000 fliers.
+The offsets went to the Conservation Coast, a network of protected areas on Guatemala’s Caribbean coast, where projects include reducing deforestation, increasing biodiversity, fostering eco-tourism, and engaging local communities.

 Delta first launched its carbon offset program back in 2007, and the airline has vowed to cap carbon emissions at 2012 levels through the ongoing purchase of carbon offsets.

-Delta isn’t the only airline addressing (and looking to reduce) its footprint.
-Last fall, United Airlines came out with the news that it was reducing its greenhouse gas emissions by 50 percent by 2050, compared to its 2005 emissions levels.
-The carrier has also presented some of its other environmental goals, such as relying more on sustainable aviation biofuels, investing in fuel-efficient aircraft, and eliminating single-use plastic stirring sticks and cocktail picks.
+In 2018, United Airlines came out with the news that it was reducing its greenhouse gas emissions by 50 percent by 2050, compared to its 2005 emissions levels.
+The carrier also presented some of its other environmental goals, such as relying more on sustainable aviation biofuels, investing in fuel-efficient aircraft, and eliminating single-use plastic stirring sticks and cocktail picks.

 United has partnered with Sustainable Travel International to develop its Eco-Skies CarbonChoice Program, which allows passengers to calculate their carbon footprint based on their flights and donate the amount needed to offset it (using money or miles) to carbon reduction projects.

-Carbon offsets are basically financial invesments in projects and organizations that help reduce the impact of CO2 emissions.
-So, in the above Delta/Conservation Coast example, to offset the CO2 emissions resulting from those Delta Earth Day flights, that meant contributing to projects that, among other things, protect trees (which if you remember from science class, absorb CO2), helping to negate the impact of the emissions.
+Carbon offsets are financial invesments in projects and organizations that help reduce the impact of CO2 emissions.
+So, in the above Delta/Conservation Coast example, to offset the CO2 emissions resulting from those Delta Earth Day flights meant contributing to projects that, among other things, protect trees (which if you remember from science class, absorb CO2), helping to negate the impact of the emissions.

 The concept has been controversial, but according to Paloma Zapata, CEO of nonprofit organization Sustainable Travel International, airlines’ carbon offset programs really do stand to make a difference.

 “They actually do have an impact,” said Zapata, adding that offset programs have come a long way in the past decade.
-Back then, Zapata said, the carbon offset industry was very fragmented and largely unregulated.
+Ten years ago, Zapata said, the carbon offset industry was very fragmented and largely unregulated.
 Now, she said, the programs have been vetted and verified.

 Furthermore, airlines are relying less on the generosity (read guilt) of consumers to make those contributions and are increasingly making them themselves, not least because they will soon be required to.

 The International Civil Aviation Organization in 2016 introduced a Carbon Offsetting and Reduction Scheme for International Aviation (known as CORSIA) with the goal of ensuring that all growth in international flight capacity after 2020 is carbon neutral.
-In order to comply with that agreement, airlines will, among other things, need to purchase emission offsets to compensate for any increase in their own emissions from 2020 on.
+In order to comply with that agreement, airlines will, among other things, need to purchase emission offsets to compensate for any increase in their own emissions from this year forward.